 Promote your product

-A little advertising strategy will help you to promote your products among potential buyers.
+A little advertising strategy will help you to promote your products to potential buyers.
 This may entail some level of investments.
 You can turn to Craigslist for free advertising.

 The buy-and-sell business model is becoming more profitable in an age when the cost of purchasing new ones is high.
 You ask the question, why buy a new one when you can get the same value from used products for a lesser price?